 - Line 2 – skip

 - Line 3 – skip (Non Resident Aliens cannot check this box)

 IRS Form W-4 (and FNIS)

-- Once the employee has an SSN, send an email to the [[payofc, Payroll Office]] with the employee's user id, and explain that the employee needs to use FNIS to complete their W-4.
-The Payroll Office can then send the employee the link for FNIS (Foreign National Information System) to complete the W-4 electronically.
+- The Payroll Office will then send the employee the link for FNIS (Foreign National Information System) to complete the W-4 electronically.